Terms of Service

 Processing of transactions into/from your The Accountancy Cloud Software.

-An automated feed of transactions from your chosen bank(s) and/or credit card(s) is provided from Plaid Please refer to the Service Description and Special Terms for Plaid for further details on this service.
+An automated feed of transactions from your chosen bank(s) and/or credit card(s) is provided by these tools.

 - Dormancy Service